DanielSilva33/project-learning-nextjs/README.md

 1 - Clone the project;

-2 - Download the facilities;
+2 - Download the dependencies;

 3 - In the 'npm run dev' terminal, which will open your project on localhost.